SeanKruse/school-projects/Computer Science 1/Homework 2/README.md

 ### Task 1

-Take input from user to provide 3 numbers
+Take input from user to provide 3 numbers.

 ### Task 2

+Display the three numbers multiplied together.
-Add the three provided numbers together and calculate the average
+Add the three provided numbers together and calculate the average.

 ### Task 3

 Display the result back to the user

-Results:
+### Results:

 ![What is this](Average1.PNG)